cledic/cortex-a9/README.md

 tags: qemu cortex-a9 vexpress-a9 arm gic pl050 pl111 sp804 pl011 kmi clcd timer uart irq

-# NEON development
+# NEON development on an emulated cortex-a9
-I use this code to try to develop NEON assembler code on windows, using Linaro GCC and QEMU.
+I use this code to try to develop NEON assembler code on cortex-a9 emulated processor on windows.
+I use Linaro GCC, and QEMU.
+To debug the software I use gdb.
+See the file gdb_cmd.txt for the run time gdb options I use.

 # Software installation
-I donwload and install:
+I used: qemu-w32-setup-20170420 and gcc-linaro-6.3.1-2017.05-i686-mingw32_arm-linux-gnueabihf.tar

-qemu-w32-setup-20170420

-gcc-linaro-6.3.1-2017.05-i686-mingw32_arm-linux-gnueabihf.tar

-Then I update the PATH environment var with the gcc and qemu path.
+After the installation I update the PATH environment var with the gcc and qemu path.

+To compile and run qemu I use the BASH shell that Octave have installed on my PC.
+I modify the Makefile accordirly.

+# RUN the software
+To run the software I use the command "make qemu".
+The make run "qemu-system-arm -M vexpress-a9 -serial mon:stdio -kernel bin/kernel.elf".

+# DEBUG the software
+To debug I use "make dqemu" and on a second bash shell I run: "arm-linux-gnueabihf-gdb -se bin/kernel.elf -x gdb_cmd.txt".
+At this point, I set a breakpoint and issue the "c" command.
+Then I use the "si" command to "step-into".
+The GDB is configured to show the assembler line.